webmasterkai/wayoffthegrid/docs/orientation/8-watermaker.md

 * Inspect all plumbing connections in the unit for leakage.
 Cold water temperature can cause condensation.
 * Let product water run into sink for around 5 minutes.
 If the unit was filled with preservative storage solution, production must remain diverted AT LEAST 10 MINUTES to clear preservative solution from system.
 * Check product water with hand-held TDS meter kept on the top shelf in the cabinet next to the sink.
-* When PPM is below 250 in cold water and 350 in warm ensure and there is no smell or taste the quality is good.
+* When PPM is below 250 in <22c water or 350 in >25c water and there is no smell or taste the quality is good.
-* If quality is good, turn the Sample Valve over to the left in "Tank" direction.
+* If quality is good, turn the Sample Valve under the sink over to the left in "Tank" direction.
-* Under the sink under the floor hatch are two valves that control the tank being filled.
-It should be opposite of the tank being used for consumption.
+* Below the under sink cabinet floor hatch are two blue & white valves that control the tank being filled.
+It is typically opposite the tank being used for consumption.
 * Check the RO unit for feed (10-30PSI) and membrane pressure (800-850), water leakage periodically at the initial start-up.
 Observe Product Flow meter (5-8GPH).
 Monitor inline TDS meter.

 ## Shutdown

 1. Gradually turn the **High Pressure Bypass Valve** (Stainless with Black Handle) to the OPEN POSITION.
 Rotate away and down.
 Pointy end up.
-This will release the high pressure within the RO system.
+This will release the high pressure within the RO membrane housing.
 2. Switch OFF "Pressure Pump" on iPad or Relay #1 on the VictronGX Remote Console.
 3. The RO unit may be left in this “stand by” condition with the seawater for a maximum of 20-24 hours.
 If the RO unit will be out of service for more than 20 hours please refer **Storage/Flush** instructions.